-The NSFAS 2022 application is open from Tuesday, 2 November 2021 to Friday, 7 January 2022 but applications has been extended to Friday, January 21, 2022, and these are the necessary documents needed to apply for NSFAS 2022.
+These are the necessary documents needed to apply for NSFAS 2023.
 Before you apply, you’ll need to first create your NSFAS account on the NSFAS website.

 Once you’re done creating your account, you’ll be able to fill out the online application form.